-Welcome to build a den day.
-If you’re following along with our Simple Play :: complex learning series, get ready for some construction!
+Welcome to build a den day!
+If you’re following along with our stay-at-home, screen-free activities, get ready for some construction.

 Build a den day